My favourite Singlish word...

 Pirates may have used it too The Strait of Malacca was one of the most pirated waters in the world.
 British naval vessels patrolling the region would have used "go astern" constantly.
 Whether pirates picked it up is unconfirmed - but it's a fun thought.

-Maritime Origins is a storytelling series created by Jason Nangle, Founder of Angle Recruitment, a global maritime recruitment and executive search firm.
+Created by Jason Nangle, founder of Angle Recruitment, a global maritime recruitment and executive search firm.